IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ```text
    {}
    ```
+### Setting default package parameters

-_You can set default parameters for all the entities in a package.
+You can set default parameters for all the entities in a package.
 You do this by setting package-level parameters that are inherited by all actions in the package.

-To see how this works, try the following example:_
+To see how this works, try the following example:

 1. Update the `custom` package with two parameters: `city` and `country`.